ATD 1-LAW

 When the auctioneer announces its completion by the fall of the hammer or in some other customary manner, the sale is considered complete.
 Until such an announcement, any bidder may revoke his bid.

-TRUE OR FALSE: In an auction, if the reserve price is not met, the seller can sell the item to highest bidder.
+TRUE or FALSE: In an auction, if the reserve price is not met, the seller can sell the item to the highest bidder.

 True